PLEASE READ: If your CD

 appears to be dead, which unit is bad?
 Often times the display on the

-CD-20 will go blank even though the system is powering up.
+Model 20 will go blank even though the system is powering up.
 If this is

 the case then audio would still come through the speakers when a radio